valayDave/tell-me-your-secrets/Readme.md

 ## Contributing

 - Fork and branch based PR.
 - Open to integrate new signatures if you send a PR.
+- Be sure to add tests for additional functional

 ## Module Inspiration

-As a sysadmin, when machines are provisioned on the cloud to developers, some wrecklessly leave secret keys and files behind on those machines.
+As a sysadmin, when machines are provisioned on the cloud to developers, some recklessly leave secret keys and files behind on those machines.
 This module helps find such leakages.

 ## Module Credits